MaddyGuthridge/portfolio-data/blog/oop-orchestra/README.md

 With our new interface, a conductor could direct the playing of hundreds of musicians without ever worrying about the specifics of how those musicians play their specific instrument: an ideal abstraction.
 In particular, the improved design:

-- Avoids getters and setters for internal details
+- Avoids getters and setters for internal details.
-- Uses a standard interface to handle messages in a manner consistent with other musicians
+- Uses a standard interface to handle messages in a manner consistent with other musicians.
 - Has its interface designed to maximise the simplicity and utility of interacting with it, rather than prioritising the simplicity of the internal code.

 ## In summary